hothero/awesome-rails-gem/README.md

 ### Security
 * [brakeman](https://github.com/presidentbeef/brakeman) - Brakeman is a static analysis tool which checks Ruby on Rails applications for security vulnerabilities.
 * [bundle-audit](https://github.com/rubysec/bundler-audit) - bundler-audit is a patch-level verification tool for Bundler which checks for vulnerable versions of gems and insecure gem sources.
+* [Secure Headers](https://github.com/twitter/secureheaders) -  Secure Headers will automatically apply several headers that are related to security.

 ## Production
 * [Capistrano](https://github.com/capistrano/capistrano) - Remote multi-server automation tool.